NOC-MSM/pyBDY/docs/index.md

    sn_fn      = 'india'             ! prefix for output files
    nn_fv      = -1e20                 !  set fill value for output files
    nn_src_time_adj = 0                ! src time adjustment
-   sn_dst_metainfo = 'India Data'
+   sn_dst_metainfo = 'India Data'  ! history info
 ```

 Here some options are set. cn_coords_file is a file that can be output by pybdy.
 In this case, the child (destination) data does not have a pre-defined mask file so pybdy will use the bathymetry provided in sn_bathy to calculate the mask.
 If the mask produced if not giving the correct boundaries you may need to provide a mask.nc file which you generate.
 This file contains a 2d mask the same shape as the bathymetry where 1 = "water", 0 = "land" and -1 = "out of domain".
 Boundary points will be generated between water and "out of domain" which can also be where water meets the edge of the defined 2d area.
+Here, ln_dyn2d will provide a sea surface height (`sossheig`) variable in the output for barotropic velocities.
-ln_dyn3d and ln_dyn3d define variables that will be in the output.
-Here, ln_dyn2d will provide an additon variable in the output for barotropic velocities and ln_dyn3d will not include the barotropic component in the 3d velocities.
-One or the other should be selected and match options in NEMO.
+ln_dyn3d defines variables that will be in the output.
+Here, ln_dyn3d will not include the barotropic component in the 3d velocities.
+One or the other of ln_dyn2d or ln_dyn3d should be selected and match options in NEMO.
 Here, ln_tra shows temperature and salinity will be output. ln_ice shows ice will not be output. ln_zinterp shows the vertical interpolation is calculated by pybdy (so should be turned off in NEMO).
 Here, nn_rimwidth is set to 9 to provide 9 layers of boundary points along all boundaries.